Santa Barbara Bike Paths For All Riders

 Cabrillo Bike Path

 The Cabrillo Bike Path stretches from Leadbetter Beach just west of the Santa Barbara Harbor to Butterfly Beach in Montecito.
 This Santa Barbara bike path is easily accessed from Santa Barbara’s waterfront and downtown hotel locations, as well as from our storefront!
-Stretching approximately 4.5 miles, the majority of this path is free from vehicle traffic, as it is designated for pedestrian and bike use only.
+The majority of this 4.5-mile path is free from vehicle traffic and designated for pedestrian and bike use only.
 The lack of vehicle traffic makes it a great option for the entire family.
 We recommend one of our seven-speed cruisers for this Santa Barbara bike path.

 At the far west end of this Santa Barbara bike path is Leadbetter Point and Beach, a popular beach for locals and visitors alike.
 It’s a broad crescent cove and sandy shores allow for ample room to spread out and enjoy beach activities.
 There are barbeque pits where the grass meets the beach in the lower lot available on a first-come, first-serve basis.
 Shoreline Cafe is at the entrance to the lot and is a great choice for a quick bite or refreshing beverage.